 The API Interviews – The Challenges of Working with APIs

-Updated on by Daniel Twigg
+Published on by Daniel Twigg

-Ian Rimmer - Connector Team Lead dealing with APIs
+Ian Rimmer - Connector Team Lead

 What’s the biggest challenge you face working with third-party APIs?

-Documentation usually omits some details.
-For example, returns true or false.
-What the documentation did not say is returns true as true not {true} or {“status”:true}.
-So to sum up without access to documentation and a live service (ideally a sandbox account) it is an uphill struggle of detective work to understand the API.
+So, without access to documentation and a live service (ideally a sandbox account), it can be an uphill struggle of detective work to understand the API in question.

 If you were to rank APIs by usability, easy to work with at one end and difficult at the other, what characteristics would you find at either end of the spectrum?